Propaganda kimono: History

 Among the factors that led to the emergence of propaganda kimono, three stand out: the introduction of modern textile manufacturing and printing equipment into Japan in the late 19th century, the social and political impetus for Japan to modernize, and, following the Japanese invasion of Manchuria in 1931, political desire to rally support for colonial expansion.
 The introduction of Western textile manufacturing techniques and machinery allowed textile manufacturers to produce printed fabric at a quicker and cheaper rate than traditional dye techniques allowed, and later support from the Japanese population for colonialist expansion would lead into support in WWII against the Allied powers.

 Much of the imagery used on propaganda kimono was widely used on other media and consumer goods, such as popular magazines, toys, posters and dolls.
 Some typical omoshirogara designs from the early 1920s to the mid-1930s focused on the outward signs of modernity, depicting a sleek, Westernized, consumerist future – cityscapes with subways and skyscrapers, ocean liners, steaming locomotives, sleek cars and airplanes.
 Other designs showed images reflecting current events (e.g., the visit of the Graf Zeppelin in 1929) and social trends, such as depictions of the "modern girl", whose new pastimes were cocktails, nightclubs, and jazz music.
 Regardless of the subject matter, wartime omoshirogara employed a bold colour palette, showing direct influences from Art Deco, Dadaism and Cubism, as well as social realism and other graphic media.

 By the later 1920s, and particularly following the crash of 1929, with Japan's economically disastrous return to the gold standard, conservative and ultra-nationalist forces in the military and government began to push back against the modernist trends in Japanese society, and sought to reassert more traditional values.
 Military power, the will to use it, and the ability to manufacture its hardware became central to Japan's self-image.
 As a result, the propaganda kimono designs took on an increasing militaristic air.
+Wartime animated characters, such as Norakuro, were also frequently appeared in war propaganda kimono textiles.

 Only since the late 20th-century have scholars in Japan, Europe and the United States begun to seriously study Japanese propaganda kimono.
 In 2005, The Bard Graduate Center mounted one of the first major exhibits of these kimono, curated by Jacqueline M. Atkins, an American textile historian and recognized scholar of Japanese 20th century textiles.
 The exhibition also was shown at the Allentown Art Museum and the Honolulu Academy of Art (2006–2007).
 The Metropolitan Museum of Art, The Johann Jacobs Museum (Zurich), the Edward Thorp Gallery in New York City, and the Saint Louis Art Museum have mounted exhibits that have included propaganda kimono.
 The Boston Museum of Fine Arts received a significant donation of wartime and other omoshirogara kimono from an American collector in 2010.